abhinawtiwari/Indian-Guide-To-Dublin/README.md

 # Pay
 Refer https://www.levels.fyi/t/software-engineer/locations/greater-dublin-area for reliable pay related information for tech jobs.
 # Send money home
 There are many ways to send money home but I have been using Aspora for a while.
 Aspora has been the best so far.
+It lets you send money on google rates, which is unprecedented.
 It's no advertisement by the way, just my personal experience.
 Your first transfer is free, and you earn €25 when you send €1000+ total.

 Use my code: 0FB1E77E or sign up using my link here: https://link.aspora.com/DYot/0FB1E77E.
 # Places to live